samprity/JSReview/README.md

-Example code for my article on building a simple Google Chrome extension.
+Chrome extension for github code review for JavaScript